 The Charlie Fund

 The Charlie Fund provides emergency and specialized veterinary care for animals at the Oakville & Milton Humane Society (OMHS).
-The Charlie Fund saves animals hit by cars, caught in traps, or needing life-changing treatments and surgeries.
+The Charlie Fund saves animals hit by cars, caught in traps, or in need of life saving treatments and surgeries.

 History of The Charlie Fund